Jiantastic/Pixal/README.md

 # Future Work

 Additional sensors will be implemented on the Pixal in the future.
 This includes a HC-SR04 ultrasonic range sensor.
-This will enable more accurate determination of the heat source using triangulation algorithms.
-Additiional sensor data, such as distance of the object from the sensor can also be collected.
+This will enable more accurate determination of the heat source by knowing the distance between the sensor and object.
+Furthermore, the 3D location of the heat source can also be determined using multiple ultrasonic range sensor and triangulation algorithms.
+The end product will look like the image below.

 ![alt tag](https://github.com/Jiantastic/embed-trio-IoT/blob/master/images/Pixal_perfect.JPG)

-Relays and actuators can also be added according to the end applications.
+Relays and actuators can also be added according to the end-application.
-For example, actuators can be used to turn on fans for warmer areas to improve ventilation.
+For example, relays can be used to switch on fans for warmer areas to improve ventilation.